SerafDosSantos/SerafDosSantos/README.md

 ### Exploits

+* Translation of 2 books published by O'Reilly in French (Canada) on the Web 3.0 blockchain subject
 * IT Technician for the first paperless (electronic) trial of justice in Canada
 * _Conception, Development, Operation & Administration_ of a complete small business (Intranet & E-Commerce)